datalab-org/datalab/pydatalab/docs/plugins.md

 Reuse datalab's building blocks rather than rebuilding them, imported via the `@/components/…`
-alias: `ItemSelect` (item search), `FormattedItemName` (the type-coloured item badge + link), `TooltipIcon`, and so on. datalab ships a worked example plugin whose panel links to another custom type, copies its parameters with a "Populate from …" button, and draws a live plot.
+alias: `ItemSelect` (item search), `FormattedItemName` (the type-coloured item badge + link), `TooltipIcon`, and so on. datalab ships a worked example plugin (`example_item_plugin`) whose `MixedSolutionPanel.vue` references one or more `solutions` items (a list of cross-references), pulls their concentrations via `getItemData`, and computes the resulting mixture live — none of which the core panel can do on its own.

 !!! warning "Custom panels are trusted, compiled code"
     Panel `.vue` files are compiled into the webapp bundle and run in every user's browser, so